.

 In 1964 he starred as Robert Browning in the musical Robert And Elizabeth, opposite Australian soprano June Bronhill.
 Michell acted with the Shakespeare Memorial Theatre Company, as well as appearing extensively in film and television, notably as King Henry VIII in The Six Wives of Henry VIII in 1970, and as Heathcliff in BBC Television's 1962 adaptation of Wuthering Heights.
 He was the artistic director of the Chichester Festival Theatre from 1974 to 1977.
 On American television, Michell made appearances on the mystery series Murder, She Wrote, playing Dennis Stanton, a former jewel thief turned insurance claims investigator who always solved his cases with unusual methods and sent a copy of the story to his friend Jessica Fletcher afterwards.

 As well as acting, Michell was prolific in the recording studio.
-He appeared on over 20 albums whether as a solo artist or as part of ensemble.
-He also recorded many singles with "Captain Beaky", being the most successful peaking at #5 in the UK Singles Chart in 1980.
+He appeared on over 20 albums (most of them weren't released in Australia) whether as a solo artist or as part of ensemble.
+He also recorded many singles with "Captain Beaky", being the most successful peaking at #5 in the UK Singles Chart in 1980 and #36 here in Australia.

 SINGLES